banda-larga/uni-notes/notes/afmds/index.md

 $$
 \lVert \mathbf{x} \rVert = \sqrt{\langle \mathbf{x}, \mathbf{x} \rangle}
 $$
-Therefore, any inner product space is also a normed space (and also a metric space){% include sidenote.html id='note-hilbert' note='If a normed space is _complete_ with respect to the distance metric induced by its inner product it is a **Hilbert space**.' %}.
+Therefore, any inner product space is also a normed space (and also a metric space).
+If a normed space is _complete_ with respect to the distance metric induced by its inner product it is a **Hilbert space**.

 Two vector are **orthogonal** if $$\langle \mathbf{x}, \mathbf{y} \rangle = 0$$.
 Orhogonality generalize the notion of perpendicularity on Euclidean space.
 If two orthogonal vectors have also unit length, they are **orthonormal**.